 Whatever you choose to call them, user story models are the most popular way of writing agile software specifications.
 Because of this, they are absolutely integral to Scrum-based development.
 So it comes as no surprise when some companies failing with agile are still trying to write (and work with) old school specifications.

 That’s why getting your user stories straight is such an important piece of the software development challenge.
 At Ascendle, we make sure that writing effective user stories is always a huge point of emphasis for our teams.
 But for many companies struggling to find results with Scrum, one common theme I’ve seen time and again is poorly written user stories.

 With that in mind, here are three of the biggest mistakes I’ve seen companies make in their user stories:

 1. Don’t tell the project team how the software should work.

 Telling your engineers how to write software should never be part of a user story.
 Yet all too often, business teams tie the hands of their project teams by laying out too much detail.
 Why is that bad?
 Because your project team has the experts on it, and they’re the ones who will be doing the work.
-It’s much better to rely on their expertise to find the best, most efficient ways to complete their own tasks.
+It’s much better to rely on their expertise to find the best, most efficient ways to build the functionality.

-One of the responsibilities of a good product owner is to manage that relationship and make sure your user stories describe only what a feature needs to do.
+One of the responsibilities of a good product owner is to make sure your user stories describe only the behavior of a feature.
 Allow your development team to decide on the best ways to accomplish it.

 A production sprint should be just long enough that the team can build up some momentum and accomplish something meaningful… but never so long that it holds up important priority changes that might occur during its course.
 This is critical because one of the principles of Scrum dictates that work within a sprint is absolutely NOT subject to change requests.
 In other words, once a sprint gets started, there’s no stopping it.